In-situ Synchrotron X-Ray Photoelectron Spectroscopy Study of Medium-Temperature Baking of Niobium for SRF Application: Results

+Analysis of the data presented in Table \ref{tab:XPS_all_components} shows, that in the initial niobium samples the area of Nb\textsuperscript{+0.6} peak component is approximately zero, and it is getting pronounced upon baking.
+Thus, it exists only in the niobium subjected to the thermal treatment, and is the highest for the \SI{400}{\degreeCelsius}-baked Nb.
+It was reported that oxidation of niobium at \SIrange{400}{500}{\degreeCelsius} proceeds via creation of Nb$_6$O phase \autocite{chang1969phase} which BE is close to Nb\textsuperscript{+0.4} state.
+Alternatively, it can also be assumed that Nb\textsuperscript{+0.6} may refer to a niobium bond with an element other than oxygen (for example, fluorine) which is created during anneal.

 The calculated atomic concentrations of oxygen ions found in the state of niobium oxides and interstitials for the baked niobium are presented in Table \ref{tab:Oxygen_components}.
-Thus, the number of interstitials in the vicinity of oxide layer approximately doubled at \SIrange{300}{400}{\degreeCelsius} as compared to the BCPed niobium.
-For the prolonged treatments at \SIrange{200}{230}{\degreeCelsius}, these numbers are compared to the initial ones.
+Thus, the number of interstitials in the vicinity of oxide layer approximately doubled at \SIrange{300}{400}{\degreeCelsius} as compared to the initial niobium.
+For the prolonged treatments at \SIrange{200}{230}{\degreeCelsius}, these numbers are comparable to the initial ones.

-The changes of the relative percentage areas of the fitted peaks during these thermal treatments are demonstrated in Figure \ref{fig:Components_area}(a-d).
+The changes of the relative percentage areas of the fitted peaks within the Nb 3$d$ core-level during these thermal treatments are demonstrated in Figure \ref{fig:Components_area}(a-d).

 At \SI{200}{\degreeCelsius} the conversion of Nb\textsuperscript{+5} to Nb\textsuperscript{+4} occurs synchronously and gradually (Figure \ref{fig:Components_area}(a)); Nb\textsuperscript{+2} and Nb\textsuperscript{+0.4} rise slowly; Nb\textsuperscript{+3}, Nb\textsuperscript{+1} and Nb\textsuperscript{+0.6} remain close to zero.